 Install and forget

-Set-up, point and shoot
+Set up, point and shoot

 When using the TTS-160 Panther with the Telescope rOTAtor astrophotography is fast and simple.
 Setup the mount with the rOTAtor without doing any levelling.
 Align on two stars and the combined system is ready for imaging.
-The rOTAtor will automatically wind to the correct side and start derotating when the object has been centered.
+The rOTAtor will automatically wind to the correct side and start derotating when the object has been centred.
 Guiding is done via the ST4 compatible port on the mount.